20 Fun Things to do in Phoenix Besides Shopping!

 Papago Park, located adjacent to the Phoenix Zoo, is just 10 minutes from downtown, yet feels so far away.
 With several miles of easy trails, a stocked fishing lagoon, a mile+ fitness station course, and picnic facilities, Papago is a wonderful place to spend half a day.

-10. Challenge yourself at Pinnacle Peak Park
+10. Challenge yourself to a heart pounding climb at Pinnacle Peak Park

 The best hiking trail in Scottsdale is a 3 and a half mile adventure around Pinnacle Peak, the peak of which can only be reached via rock climbing.
 As you meander through the Sonoran desert, gaining 1300 feet in elevation, you will take in gorgeous views from every direction.